GeoffCrittenden/shortly/README.md

 ###Issues:

-Right now, there is no security built in with Shur.ly.
+Right now, there is no security built in with shUR.Ly.
 A malicious user could redirect someone to a bad website using this service.

 There is also an issue with Heroku not always recognizing the naked domain of Shur.ly when a GET request is made.
 So sometimes `http://shur.ly/MXd3dy` results in a Not Found Error while `http://www.shur.ly/MXd3dy` will always result in a successful redirect.